ixartz/Next-js-Boilerplate/README.md

 ### Testing

-All tests are colocated with the source code inside the same directory.
+All unit tests are located with the source code inside the same directory.
 So, it makes it easier to find them.
 Unfortunately, it is not possible with the `pages` folder which is used by Next.js for routing.
 So, what is why we have a `pages.test` folder to write tests from files located in `pages` folder.

 ### Integration & E2E Testing